ChaosInventor/parse-ebnf/docs/index.rst

 ------------

 parse-ebnf if a parser for EBNF, Extended Backus-Naur Form.
-Give it an EBNF input and it'll generate a parser tree.
+Give it an EBNF input and it'll generate a parse tree.

 .. note:: This package does not generate a parser for the described grammar.